Yermo/rich_textarea/README.md

 2. *content* represents the html markup that should be inserted into the editable div when this item is selected from the autocomplete menu.

 You may define multiple trigger characters each with their own callback function.
 In this way you can simultaneously have @user mentions along with #tags if you wanted or define other trigger characters for other purposes.
 See the [demo](http://a-software-guy.com/demos/rich_textarea/index.php) for an example of how this works.

+For regexes that trigger callbacks, the regex may be any javascript regex and is applied to every space delimited "word" entered into the content area.
+These are checked whenever the user presses ENTER of the SPACE key.
+It should be noted that regexes can be applied to items also used with autocomplete.
+For instance, as is shown in the example, one can have an autocomplete trigger defined for # but also fire a regex callback for any #tag that is entered but not selected from the dropdown.
+This useful, for example, for allowing a user to define new tags inline.
+The regex callback is provided a word object with the properties:
+1. startNode - the text node on which the word that triggered the callback is located
+2. startOffset - the offset into the startNode
+3. endNode - the text node on which the word ends
+4. endOffset - the offset into the end text node.
+5. word - the word that caused the regex callback to fire.

 ## Hightlighting